lambdablockchain/lambda-node/doc/developer-notes.md

       RPCs don't work.
 - Add every non-string RPC argument `(method, idx, name)` to the table `vRPCConvertParams` in `rpc/client.cpp`.
-    - *Rationale*: `bitcoin-cli` and the GUI debug console use this table to determine how to convert a plaintext command line to JSON.
+    - *Rationale*: `lambda-cli` and the GUI debug console use this table to determine how to convert a plaintext command line to JSON.
 If the types don't match, the method can be unusable from there.
 - A RPC method must either be a wallet method or a non-wallet method.
 Do not